indrekots/indrekots.github.io/_posts/articles/2016-04-30-java-8-completablefuture.md

 ### Async versions

-Pipelining methods come with asynchronous versions.
+Pipelining methods come with asynchronous versions as well.
 Meaning that the next step in the pipeline will be executed in a new thread.
+For example, the API provides `thenAcceptAsync()` which is an asynchronous version of `thenAccept()`.

 ## Summary